COVID-19 Serological Antibody Testing

 Too Many False Positives:

 Antibody testing is targeting the countless number of different molecular structures, due to the fact that each person's immune-system generates different antibodies.
 Thus, optimizing the test to eliminate all interference is challenging.
 In addition, there are four strains of Coronavirus that are responsible for 'common cold' and are widely spread (~30%) in the general population.
 Antibodies generated by the immune system to fight these 'benign' strains, may interfere with the test due to the similarities of these strains to SARS-CoV-2.

 Too Many False Negatives:

 Antibodies against SARS-CoV-2 are created to target one of the virus’ structural proteins (e.g. Spike protein).
 Coronavirus has 4 such structural proteins, so unless we detect antibodies against all 4, we will end up with false negatives.

 Our Solution – Highly Multiplexed Antibody Test which Includes:

-Detection of antibodies against all strains of Coronavirus that eliminates false positives by detecting antibodies that are not specific to SARS-CoV-2.
+Detection of antibodies against all strains of Coronavirus, thus eliminating false positives by identifying antibodies that are not specific to SARS-CoV-2.

 Targeted detection of 'Neutralizing Antibodies' (e.g. antibodies against Spike Protein Receptor Binding Domain) thus providing information on the individual's immunity likelihood.